kedacore/keda-docs/content/deploy.md

 - Operator framework
 - Helm charts
-- Azure Function Core Tool
+- Azure Function Core Tools
 - YAML declarations

 Don't see what you need?
 Feel free to [create an issue](https://github.com/kedacore/keda/issues/new) on our GitHub repo.